jbaranski/mls-hmm/README.md

 0.15050167      0.36789298      0.48160535
 ```

-To finalize the prediction, I take the max of the following:
+To finalize the prediction, take the max of the following:
 1. Sum home team `W` posterior probability with away team `L` posterior probability, divide by 2
 ```
 = (.56016598 + .36789298) / 2